phsycologicalFudge/AvarionX-Android-Antivirus/README.md

 - Developers are responsible for integrating and updating the engine in their own app

 Detailed terms are available in `ENGINE_LICENSE.md`.

+## Commercial licensing

+VX-Titanium will be available under alternative commercial licensing terms for organisations that require closed-source integration, custom distribution, or enterprise support.

+Commercial licensing is not covered by this repository or by ENGINE_LICENSE.md.

+For commercial enquiries, contact: support@colourswift.com